-Further there is no requirement for the most important skill in the game, as argued in Part 1, decision making.
+Further there is no demand on the most important skill in the game, as argued in Part 1, decision making.
 I have seen coaches adapt exercises such as the one described above to include a decision making element.
 For example giving the player the choice of moving to either one of two free cones after making a pass in a set pattern exercise.

 Thus this type of training is not practising the conditions or decision making made during the real game.
 In order to best improve the decision making attribute an exercise must include all the four elements of the game and all the four stages of the decision making process.

 A training methodology that has these characteristics is known as integrated training.
-It employs exercises that train all four elements simultaneously using modified game situations.
+It employs exercises that train all four elements simultaneously through modified game situations.
 It is based on the idea that the game itself, not the coach, is the best teacher of the game.
-It is related to constraints-led approach on which there is a lot of information available.
+It is related to constraints-led approach on which there is a lot of information available online.

 The exercises are based on real game situations with an open choice of solutions in order to challenge the player.
-The skill of the coach is to know how to design the exercises to put the player in situations that will allow them to learn the concepts of the game that require improvement.
+The skill of the coach is to know how to design the exercises (see some advice here) so the players encounter situations that will allow them to learn the concepts of the game that they need to improve.

-The coach does this mainly through setting the rules, area dimensions and number of participants of the exercise (known as task constraints).
+The coach does this mainly through setting the rules, area dimensions and number of participants of the exercise (known as task constraints hence the name constraints-led approach).
 The coach is effectively setting a problem and it is the responsibility of the player to discover an effective solution.
 This empowering of the players may even lead to the player coming up with an effective solution that the coach had not considered.

 Using this method of training decision making can be further enhanced through reducing the size of the area and/or increasing the number of participants to decrease the amount of space available.
 This limits the time a player has to think and act.
 This will train the players to be capable of making effective decisions in the least time possible, an essential ability at the elite level.

-There may occasionally be an element that is far too undeveloped and it may be more efficient to spend time focusing on just this element before adding the other three.
+There may occasionally be an element that is far too undeveloped and it may be more efficient to spend time focusing on just this element in analytical training before adding the other three.
 However, this should be the exception rather the rule.
-Game situations are useful for highlighting these limitations.
+Game situations are useful for highlighting where the limitations exist in players.

 Giving players more responsibility actually empowers the coach rather than reduces their role.
 Any coach can go on the internet, find a rotation and show a player the movements.
 And any player can reproduce these.
-It is not important to have a lot of knowledge but to know why, when, where and how to apply this knowledge.
+It is not important to pass on a lot of non-contextual knowledge but to teach why, when, where and how to apply this knowledge.